Juicy/juicy-popover/README.md

-`top`                | Position the top of the expandable at the top of the handler `beforetop`          | Position the bottom of the expandable at the top of the handler `bottom`             | Position the top of the expandable at the bottom of the handler `left`               | Position the left of the expandable at the left of the handler `beforeleft`         | Position the right of the expandable at the left of the handler `right`              | Position the left of the expandable at the right of the handler
+`top`                | Position the top of the expandable at the top of the handler `beforetop`          | Position the bottom of the expandable at the top of the handler `bottom`             | Position the top of the expandable at the bottom of the handler `beforebotom`        | Position the bottom of the expandable at the bottom of the handler `left`               | Position the left of the expandable at the left of the handler `beforeleft`         | Position the right of the expandable at the left of the handler `right`              | Position the left of the expandable at the right of the handler `beforeright`        | Position the right of the expandable at the right of the handler

 ## Slots
 Name                 | Description